 I have made this a-bazillion, gazillion times.

-It’s always devoured very quickly in this house.
-Sometimes I add black beans, sometimes Northern beans.
-Sometimes I leave the corn out, add bell pepper, I really could go on and on.
 My salsas are typically whatever I have on hand; I make them almost weekly.
 Every now and then I’ll make a specific plan while I’m at the store but almost every time I just throw it together.

 I definitely have a salsa obsession.